 caused by a

-temporomandibular (TM) joint problem.
+temporomandibular (TM) disorder.
 This condition

 can cause pain in the

 TM joint (located in front of the ear), in the ear, or above the ear.
-For

 cluster headaches, can cause severe pain around the